crnnr/rgb-raspberry-webserver/README.md

 - **Alerts and Messages:**
     - The web interface shows alerts for various actions such as video download completion, session handling errors, and invalid input.
     - Server responses include status messages for easier debugging and user feedback.

----

-This README provides a comprehensive guide to setting up, using, and understanding the project.
-If you encounter any issues or have further questions, please refer to the documentation or reach out for support.